Ashley Vale

 Is planning permission needed for internal alterations?

-Can I extend my house in a flood zone?
+Can I extend a semi-detached house differently to a detached house?

 If you're planning an extension in Ashley Vale and want to confirm whether it qualifies under permitted development rules, request a free assessment today and get clarity before you build.